huangsam/huangsam.github.io/README.md

 ## Getting Started

-There are a couple steps to getting started.
+Here are some steps to get started as a contributor.

 ### Install packages